AndyDune/StringReplace/README.md

 ```

 It is very simple and quick.
-Nj any logick and it will no replace statement if no data to replace.
+The is no any logic in it and it will no replace statement if no data to replace.

 ## PowerReplace